Irish Guide Dogs for the Blind rejects greyhound track fundraiser

 To make a donation to Irish Guide Dogs for the Blind, visit

-The Irish Government has given a quarter of a billion euro of public funds to the greyhound industry since 2001, including €16 for 2017.
+The Irish Government has given a quarter of a billion euro of public funds to the greyhound industry since 2001, including €16 million for 2017.
 This money should instead be given to charities, schools, sports clubs, animal rescue groups, health services, etc.

 Join us in demanding that Finance Minister Paschal Donohue says NO to any further funding of this industry.